rand00/fry/README.md

 *This library is in an experimental state.*

-The idea of `fry` is to deliver a set of operators for defining rhythms using *functional reactive programming* (FRP).
+`fry` delivers a set of operators for defining rhythms using *functional reactive programming* (FRP).
 FRP is really good for expressing time-semantics in a declarative way, so using it to build rhythmic machines is